 9. Unless the "stranded costs" are recovered early, the CTC fee remains in effect until no later than March 31, 2002 and cannot be avoided, even by those choosing a non-utility provider.

 10. As part of AB 1890, a "frozen bundled rate" was implemented.
 This frozen bundled rate essentially froze the rate paid by California consumers at 1996 levels until no later than March 31, 2002 (the "AB 1890 Frozen Bundled Rate").
 The only exception was if the utility fully recovers its "stranded costs" through the CTC mechanism (the "transition period").
 Once these CTC costs were recovered, the Frozen Bundled Rate was to be "unfrozen" and rates to customers could change.
 At the time, it was assumed that the Frozen Bundled Rate would be followed by a decrease in the rates charged consumers since the CTC would no longer be included.
 Given the current state of the market, however, it is likely that the end of the Frozen Bundled Rate will result in increased rates to consumers.
-Discussed below is the fact that San Diego Power & Electric did recover its stranded costs.
+Discussed below is the fact that San Diego Gas & Electric did recover its stranded costs.
 Hence, the frozen rates in San Diego were unfrozen beginning in July 1999.
 Neither PG& E nor SoCal Edison have fully recovered their stranded costs (CTCs).
 Hence, the utility rates in areas covered by these utilities remain frozen.
 It is not anticipated that either PG&E or SoCal Edison will fully recover these stranded costs by March 31, 2002.

 11. The Frozen Bundled Rate includes charges for the energy commodity (the actual energy commodity delivered or "generation"), and fixed fees for the transmission, distribution and other utility related charges (the “Utility Related Charges”).
 Only after the costs for distribution, transmission, etc. and the cost of purchasing the power through the California Power Exchange and the California ISO have already been recovered, can the CTC be recovered.
 In other words, the CTC "transition costs" are recovered as the residual component of rates after all other expenses are covered.